Holy Spirit Advantage Prophetic Ministries

 He then saw two baskets of figs in the temple.
 One basket had fresh, well-ripened figs, figs, but the other contained

 rotten ones.
-God explained that the fresh figs represented the Israelites in exiles in Babylon (men such as Daniel and
+God explained that the fresh figs represented the Jewish exiles in the Babylon (men such as Daniel and

 Ezekiel), while the rotten fruit depicted Zedekiah and his corrupt officials.